-Seems easy enough, book a flight, take a train, jump in the car, but we know some details that will make that trip smoother and easier for you and your student.
+It seems easy enough, book a flight, take a train, jump in the car, but we know some details that will make that trip smoother and easier for you and your student.
 Freshman who brings their cars will quickly learn that parking during the fall and spring is at a premium and will not want to move their cars should they nab a great spot.
-There are designated parking lots for on-campus residents, however the closer the spot, the harder to grab.
-Sure many will state the convenience of having their car if they want to go to a store off campus and do not want to carry heavy belongings if they are living in a dorm.
+There are designated parking lots for on-campus residents; however the closer the spot, the harder to grab.
+Sure many will state the convenience of having their car if they want to go to a store off-campus and do not want to carry heavy belongings if they are living in a dorm.
 If your student decides to bring their car on campus, they need to register their vehicle with FAU parking and transportation.

 FAU has a trolley system, called the TrOWLey, to get students around town.
-The TrOWLey picks up students around campus and takes them to a variety of locations such as Publix, The Town Center Mall, Mizner Park and even the beach.
+The TrOWLey picks up students around campus and takes them to a variety of locations such as Publix, The Town Center Mall, Mizner Park, and even the beach.

 Palm Beach International Airport is the major airport if flying is your means of transportation.
 FAU is about 25 minutes south of PBI airport.
 There are eight major airlines that service Palm Beach International.
 They are American, Delta, Silver, U.S. Airways, Frontier, Southwest, Spirit, and United.
 Palm Beach International is a smaller scale international airport.
 About 35 minutes south of FAU is Ft.
-Lauderdale International Airport, which is must larger than Palm Beach International.
+Lauderdale International Airport, which is just larger than Palm Beach International.
 Ft.
 Lauderdale International has twelve major airlines.
 Since Ft.
 Lauderdale International airport is a much larger airport, flights may be more cost-effective.

 Other options include taking a bus or renting a car if you do not have an automobile.
-Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for first two bags, reclining seats, standard power outlets and other amenities.
+Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for first two bags, reclining seats, standard power outlets, and other amenities.
 The bus does make frequent stops so plan for the time being substantially longer than if you were to take your own vehicle.

 GMG Transport is another bus line that offers transportation throughout the state of Florida.
 Some of their buses include complimentary wi-fi but they are more of an economical alternative to Red Coach.

 And, of course, Greyhound is an option too.
 They are not our parent’s bus service having upgraded their buses; more than 85% of their buses are either brand new or recently refurbished inside and out.
-Features on board include free Wi-Fi, extra legroom and power outlets.
+Features onboard include free Wi-Fi, extra legroom and power outlets.